logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/clone_repo.md

 ## Prerequisites

-This guide requires that you have previously configured a [Git Provider](configure_git_provider.md) with your git credentials.
+For cloning a private repository, you should configure a [Git Provider](configure_git_provider.md) with your git credentials.
+You can clone a GitHub and GitLab public repository without configuring the provider.
+However, for BitBucket you always need to configure the username and password to clone a repository.

 ## UI